 Ronald E. McNair Postbaccalaureate Achievement Program

-Since 1996, USC’s McNair Scholars Program has reached out to first-generation college students and asked them to keep overachieving.
+Since 1996, USC’s Gateway/McNair Scholars Program has reached out to first-generation college students and asked them to keep overachieving.

 Each year, 20 undergraduates are selected to conduct a 10-week summer research project under the guidance of a USC faculty mentor.
 The program provides a $2,800 stipend to enable each scholar to concentrate on his or her research.